abinit/abinit/doc/tutorial/eph4mob.md

 Note that all the results of the calculation are saved in netcdf format, while the log and output files are used to report selected quantities, mainly for testing purposes.
 Post-processing and visualisation tools are **not covered** in this tutorial.
-Powerful tools based on python and matplotlib are provided by AbiPy See the README of [AbiPy](https://github.com/abinit/abipy) and the [AbiPy tutorials](https://github.com/abinit/abitutorials).
+Powerful tools based on python and matplotlib are provided by AbiPy.
+See e.g. the README of [AbiPy](https://github.com/abinit/abipy)
+and the [AbiPy tutorials](https://github.com/abinit/abitutorials).

 [TUTORIAL_README]